FelipeSeiberlich/neglected-things/TESTING.md

 - [Chrome](https://www.google.com/chrome) presented minor CSS differences in the social media icons size as at Homes' first section image viewport display.
 - [Firefox (Developer Edition)](https://www.mozilla.org/firefox/developer) works as expected.
 - [Edge](https://www.microsoft.com/edge) presented minor CSS differences in the social media icons size as at Homes' first section image viewport display.
-- [Safari](https://www.apple.com/safari/) presented some CSS differences on the background video (Index page), where a play button is being displayed and in some styles.
+- [Safari](https://www.apple.com/safari/) presented some CSS differences on the background video (Index page), where a play button is displayed, and on the sign-in page where the login button is rounded.

 Please, refer to screenshots provided for further clarification.